How to Clean Messy Data in Excel: Step-by-Step Guide

 • Delimited — Split by comma, space, tab, or custom delimiter

-• Fixed width — Split at specific character positions
+• Fixed width — Split at specific character positions (useful for bank statements and legacy mainframe exports)

 6. Handle Blank Cells